worlickwerx/pi-cluster-two/firmware/README.md

 $ sudo apt install openocd gcc-arm-none-eabi gdb-multiarch
 ```

-For the record, the verisons that are working now are:
+For the record, the versions that are working now are:
 - openocd 0.11.0~rc2-1
 - gdb-multiarch 10.1-1.7
 - gcc-arm-none-eabi 15:8-2019-q3-1+13